operator-framework/operator-sdk/doc/ansible/user-guide.md

 ## Customize the operator logic

-For this example the memcached-operator will execute the following reconciliation logic for each `Memcached` CR:
+For this example the memcached-operator will execute the following reconciliation logic for each `Memcached` Custom Resource (CR):
 - Create a memcached Deployment if it doesn't exist
-- Ensure that the Deployment size is the same as specified by the `Memcached` CR spec
+- Ensure that the Deployment size is the same as specified by the `Memcached` CR

 ### Watch the Memcached CR